torontosoftware/closetr/README.md

 ### Contribute

-If you're interested in contributing, first: get in touch with [Fides](mailto:fides.linga@mail.utoronto.ca), and with what ideas you have to offer for Closetr.
+If you're interested in contributing, Get in touch with [Fides](mailto:fides.linga@mail.utoronto.ca), and with what ideas you have to offer for Closetr.
+You may also make an issue and/or a pullrequest to this repository.

 Later on, we will provide instructions on how we integrate new features that you may have.